pavankalyanreddy7/SELF-DRIVING-CAR/README.md

 # SELF-DRIVING-CAR
-It is a self driving car
+ It is a vehicle capable of sensing its environment and operating without human involvement.